Regular Expression Matching in String

 Suppose the given text is fabbbc, and the given pattern is .ab*c.
 We start matching from the first character of both the text and the pattern.
 The first character of the pattern is . and the first character of the text is f.
 Since . matches with any character, they match.
 Now, we match the remaining text and the remaining pattern recursively , that is, we match ab*c and abbbc.

-For the remaining text and remaining pattern, the first character of the pattern is a, and the first character of text is also a.
-They both match, so we again match the ...
+For the remaining text and remaining pattern, the first character of the pattern is a, and the first character of text ...